 Bees are sociable insects largely helping to redistribute the pollen around your garden and making the delicious spread honey as a by-product – wasps are a very different story.
 Think of them as bees’ very grump relative, as wasps are generally more aggressive.
 As well as pollen, wasps also collect insect larvae, meat scraps and even small sigh to feed their offspring.
 While they are naturally good at removing caterpillars and mosquito infestations from your pond, their aggressive nature might be an outdoor deterrent.

 Unlike bees who are stung and done, wasps can sting multiple times making them even more dangerous for people with severe allergies.
 Possible side effects of multiple wasp stings include muscle breakdown, kidney failure and in some serious cases, death.
 If you believe you have been stung by a wasp and are experiencing symptoms including swelling, dizziness and difficulty breathing you could be having a severe allergic reaction and should seek medical attention immediately.

 Common places to find infestations

 If you notice a large number of bees or wasps around your home this could mean you have an infestation.
 Common places to find beehives or wasp nests are undercover areas such as garages, sheds, attics or alfresco rooves.
 They may also have set up home in trees or around a compost bin.
 Use caution around any suspected nest areas to avoid being stung.

 Time to call in the professionals

-Bug Busters are highly trained pest control professionals fully equipped to deal with whatever pest problem, swiftly and effectively.
-If you think you have a pest problem at your Perth home or business, contact Bug Busters on 9493 1313 or simply fill out an online enquiry form.
+Bug Busters are highly trained bee control professionals fully equipped to deal with whatever pest problem, swiftly and effectively.
+If you think you have a pest problem at your home or business, contact Bug Busters on 08 9493 1313 for fast bee removal in Perth.